-Institutional setting: From 2005 Health Centre Podgorica has been included in a needle and syringes exchange programme, which is conducted through 13 injection points in the capital.
+Institutional setting: From 2005 Health Centre Podgorica has been included in a needle and syringes exchange programme, which is conducted through 15 injection points in the capital.

-NGOs: Juventas and CAZAS outreach work, drop-in centre for IDUs in Podgorica
+NGOs: Juventas and CAZAS outreach work in the forth city (Podgorica, Bar, Nikšić and Berane), drop-in centre for IDUs in Podgorica.